FuturesJS/lateral/README.md

 Another way to think of it is as a thread pool for JavaScript.

-Say you have 500 http requests that you want to get done 10 at a time and then know when they've all finished... then `lateral` is your guy!
+Say you have 500 http requests that you want to get done 10 at a time in batches of 400, 50, and 50 and you want to know when each batch (and all batches) have finished...  `lateral` is your guy!

-Installation
+Node Installation
 ---

 Node.JS (Server):